 - research engineer

-- academic position.
+- academic positions

 General entry requirements

-To be eligible an applicant must either be a holder of a Bachelor's degree in Science/Engineering/Architecture or be enrolled in his/her last year of studies leading to such a degree.
-General entry requirements in detail
+An applicant must either have a Bachelor's degree in Science/Engineering/Technology/Architecture or be enrolled in his/her last year of studies leading to such a degree.

 Specific entry requirements

 Bachelor’s degree (or equivalent) with the main field of study: Engineering Physics, Chemical Engineering, Physics, Chemistry, Bioengineering or Electrical Engineering

 Prerequisites: Mathematics (at least 30 credits), Basic quantum physics or Physical chemistry (at least 3 credits)